Serving Illinois and Nationwide

 Administrator- Jason Young

-The Capitol Healthcare and Rehabilitation Center has received the worst ratings possible due to a poor health inspection history, short staff and poor quality measures.
-This large for-profit facility has failed on all accounts and while the facility has not been assessed any fines or penalties in the last three years, it is a nursing home abuse lawsuit waiting to occur.
+The Capitol Healthcare and Rehabilitation Center has received the worst ratings possible due to a poor health inspection history, short staff, and weak quality measures.
+This large for-profit facility has failed on all accounts, and while the facility has not been assessed any fines or penalties in the last three years, it is a senior home abuse lawsuit waiting to occur.

 4101 West Isles Avenue